ProjectLazarus/cc-observer-gitlab/README.md

 This observer can create gitlab pipeline tasks.
 It will create a trigger named "concordTrigger" in the project<br>
 if it does not exist, and start the trigger pipeline.

-There are two task modes.<br>
+There are two task modes:
-Async mode: Starts the task only.
+- Async mode: Starts the task only.
 It is the job of the spawned pipeline to update the status in Concord regarding completion or failure.
-Watcher mode: Starts the task, then monitors the status.
+- Watcher mode: Starts the task, then monitors the status.
 The observer will update Concord at the end of the run.

 Sample jsonrpc payloads to Concord for pipelines:

 Async:<br>
 ```
 {"jsonrpc": "2.0", "method": "addTask", "params": {